bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

   - **Impact:** High
   - **Probability:** Low
   - **Mitigation:** End-to-end encryption, access controls, audits
-  - **Misc:** Data privacy concerns are less likely since the system will only process patient data for message generation using OpenAI's Enterprise, which has strict data privacy and security measures, and Sword Health's own data privacy policies.
+  - **Misc:** Data privacy concerns are less likely since the system will only process patient data for message generation using OpenAI's Enterprise, which has strict data privacy and security measures, and SWORD Health's own data privacy policies.

 - **Cost Overruns**
   - **Impact:** Medium
   - **Probability:** Medium
-  - **Mitigation:** Budget monitoring, cost-saving optimizations
+  - **Mitigation:** Budget monitoring, cost-saving optimizations, detailed workflow breakdown and data transfers
-  - **Misc:** Cost overruns are less likely since the system is not expected to handle a large number of users.
+  - **Misc:** Cost overruns are not very likely since the system is not expected to handle a large number of users.

 - **Missing Timeline**
   - **Impact:** Medium